-Utopia is set during the period when Norman Osborn was charged with keeping America safe and given pretty much a free role in doing so, and the X-Men are located in an industrial plant near San Francisco.
-The Dark Avengers are sent to keep the peace as San Francisco descends into chaotic rioting between mutants and anti-mutant factions.
-It’s been orchestrated by the seemingly reasonable, but bigoted Simon Trask, in the full knowledge of the likely reaction of some mutants when confronted.
-This violence prompts Osborn’s decision that it would be a good idea to have his own team of X-Men as well as his own team of Avengers.
-The strength of Osborn as a villain is his manipulative personality, and he comes up with a shocking ally to end the opening chapter, one that divides the X-Men.
+Utopia is set during the period when Norman Osborn was charged with keeping America safe and given a free role in doing so, while the X-Men are located near San Francisco.
+Osborn’s Dark Avengers are sent to keep the peace as San Francisco descends into chaotic rioting between mutants and anti-mutant factions.
+It’s orchestrated by the seemingly reasonable, but bigoted Simon Trask, who predicts the likely reaction of some mutants when confronted.
+It leads Osborn to decide his own team of X-Men would be useful as well as his own team of Avengers.
+The strength of Osborn is his manipulative personality, and he recruits a shocking ally to end the opening chapter, one that divides the X-Men.

-With regard to further plot it’s probably just best to note that deception is key, and there are several levels of deception being played out simultaneously.
+With regard to further plot it’s best to note that deception is key, and several levels of deception play out simultaneously.
 That’s what happens when you ally Osborn with formidable telepath Emma Frost and several others known for their deceit.
 A succession of conflicts portray the team of X-Men led by Frost as key in maintaining social order and dealing with rogue elements of their own kind.
 Meanwhile behind the scenes Cyclops’ team of X-Men have their own agenda.

-A number of associated comics were issued to tie in with Utopia as it ran, and these are also gathered here.
-Craig Kyle and Chris Yost and write a piece illustrated by Bing Cansino that’s intended as a clear the air discussion, but descends into maudlin self-pity, which is uncharacteristic for Emma Frost, no matter what she’s going through.
+A number of associated comics connected with Utopia, and these are supplied as back-ups.
+Craig Kyle and Chris Yost write a piece illustrated by Bing Cansino intended as a clear the air discussion, but it descends into maudlin self-pity, uncharacteristic for Emma Frost, no matter what she’s going through.

-Not all the X-Men are involved in the main storyline, so Mike Carey and Dustin Weaver let us know what Gambit, Rogue and Danger were up to.
-Keeping bystanders safe during the San Francisco rioting is the answer, but it involves Rogue facing off against Ms Marvel and Gambit taking on Ares, followed by Trace having a few problems.
-Taken in isolation, these two chapters tell their own story very well.
+Not all the X-Men are involved in the main storyline, so Mike Carey and Dustin Weaver let us know what Gambit, Rogue and Danger are up to.
+They’re keeping bystanders safe during rioting, but it involves Rogue facing off against Ms Marvel and Gambit taking on Ares, followed by Trace having a few problems.
+Taken in isolation, these two chapters tell their own story enjoyably.